Getting Started - What you need to know!

 Schedule your Consultation - This is a key step that get's skipped by most lenders.
 Buying a home is the largest and most complicated financial transaction ever conducted for most people.
-Knowing that, push button, get mortgage is very irresponsible.
+We believe that a financial decision this big requires conversation and thought and push button, get mortgage is just irresponsible.
 A professional lender should be able to ask you questions and create a strategic mortgage solutions built around your top priorities, needs and goals.
 Did you know that two different loan options with the same rate could vary tens of thousands of dollars in overall cost?
 Or that the lowest rate isn't always the lowest cost?
 Did you review grant options, options based on the homes location or special finance incentives?

 Don't get rushed into an option that doesn't fit your financial needs.
 If your mortgage doesn't fit you can't return it like a shirt on amazon.
 Let's take the time to get to know what you need and craft a plan around that.
 Want to talk it over before you apply?
 Happy to discuss your situation and how we can help anytime.
 Click here to schedule a consult.

 As we work on your mortgage plan, keep in mind that you are not bound to anything.
-As things change, the plan may change as well and we may need to do multiple consultations to make sure your needs and goals are covered.
+As things change, the plan may change as well and that's OK.
+We can always make changes to make sure your needs and goals are covered.
 We'll continue to dial everything in as we go to ensure we are on the same page and your best interests are always top of mind!

 Get your Mortgage Report - Our consult is going to give us an idea of what you want.
 Then we want to put that on paper so you can review the numbers and look at the options.
 My mortgage report will analyze your situation and look at different loan options for you to consider.
 We'll also consider options now as well as in the future as we graph out the benefits of each option long term.
 This is a great tool to help you ask questions that you didn't know you had.
 Then we'll discuss which option meets your goals and works best for you and which ones we are leaning towards as your best mortgage solution.